erik-dunteman/ziggy-pydust-template/README.md

 - On a Mac with M1 (ARM) chip
 - Using `zig` `0.14.0`
 - Using `python` `3.13.1`
   - IMPORTANT: python must be installed with `pyenv`, not `brew`.
-The python from `brew` comes in Framework format, which breaks pydust's build process.
+The python from `brew` comes in Framework format, which breaks pydust's build process due to how the path is parsed.